Process-Driven Autoformalization in Lean 4: : Dataset Construction

 \subsection{Curation Process}

-\paragraph{Preprocessing} We start by extracting 70,000 theorems from Mathlib 4\footnote{https://github.com/leanprover-community/mathlib4}, including their statements and proofs.
-This process is based on scripts from LeanDojo~\cite{Kaiyu2023Leandojo}, albeit with some modifications.
-We adopt the LeanDojo\footnote{https://github.com/lean-dojo/LeanDojo/blob/main/scripts/generate-benchmark-lean4.ipynb} code to search for and extract theorems from Mathlib 4.
-However, unlike the original focus on extracting theorem names and tactics for theorem proving, we extract the complete content of both the statement and the proof.\footnote{A proof term represents a mathematical proof, while tactics are commands or instructions that describe how to construct such a proof.} We do not reduce proof steps, aiming to provide comprehensive content for improved autoformalization.

-We retain the ``\#align'' command within the proof, which is used by Mathport\footnote{https://github.com/leanprover-community/mathport} to connect Lean 3 names to Lean 4 names.
-This inclusion is intended to facilitate the informalization process for GPT-4 during data construction, as we hypothesize that GPT-4 will better understand the Lean 4 language if there is a connection to the more familiar Lean 3 language.
+\textbf{Preprocessing: \xspace} Before informalization, we conducted several preprocessing steps on the extracted theorems to enhance the quality of our formalization output.
+These steps include retaining specific commands, filtering certain samples, and removing unsuitable entries.
+More details on our preprocessing approach can be found in~\Cref{app:Dataset-Preprocessing}.

+\textbf{Model Selection: \xspace} To ensure high-quality LLM-based informalization, we evaluated two state-of-the-art LLMs in formal mathematical reasoning: GPT-4 and Gemini-Pro-1.5.
+Based on a comparative study involving human annotators, Gemini-Pro-1.5 consistently outperformed GPT-4, achieving higher scores in informalization success (80\% vs. 70\%) and being preferred in 80\% of samples.
+Given its superior performance, we employed Gemini-Pro-1.5 for the informalization process in constructing \dataset.
+For detailed evaluation methodology and results, see~\Cref{app:model_selection}.
-\paragraph{Post-processing} We conduct a manual and automatic filtering process on the data obtained from GPT-4 informalization to ensure that we provide high-quality training and testing data for auto-formalization.
-More details are listed in~\Cref{app:data-filtering}.

-We provide a ``Theorem Environment'' that includes each theorem's full dependencies and premises, facilitating easier compilation.
+\textbf{Post-processing: \xspace} Based on the obtained informalized data, we conduct a filtering process to further guarantee \name to have high-quality training and testing data for auto-formalization.
+More details are listed in~\Cref{app:data-postprocessing}.
+In \dataset, we further provide a ``Theorem Environment'' that includes each theorem's full dependencies and premises, facilitating easier compilation.
 Specifically, one only needs to concatenate the ``Theorem Environment'' with the autoformalized result to verify the latter, eliminating the need to delve into the details of Mathlib.
-We believe this approach simplifies the compilation process.
+This approach simplifies the compilation process in autoformalization evaluation later.